isabella232/advertising-cloud.en/help/user-guide/planning/private-inventory/on-demand-inventory/on-demand-placement.md

 Now that you've gained access to all the On Demand premium publishers you'd like to work with, we've created a placement that allows you to target all that inventory at once.

-1. Navigate to the "Inventory Sources" section of a placement and click on the "Optimize to use On Demand Inventory only" box.
+1. Go to the "Inventory Sources" section of a placement and select the option to **Optimize to use On Demand Inventory only**.

-    * Ensure that Public Inventory is unchecked and that Private Inventory is selected
+    Make sure that **Public Inventory** is deselected and that **Private Inventory** is selected.

    [ ![ondemand2](assets/ondemand2.png)](assets/ondemand2.png)